-Pastoral care and chaplaincy are fundamental to a Christ-centred approach to education, and are an integral part of Uniting Church schools.
+Pastoral care and chaplaincy are fundamental to a Christ-centred approach to education, and are an integral part of the Uniting Church.
 As separate and distinct programs, they each support and nurture the whole person and provide pastoral oversight of our school communities.
-By being aware of others in our care, we are able to monitor their wellbeing and ensure that our schools are safe places for all.
+By being aware of others in our care, we are able to monitor their wellbeing and ensure that our schools and residential colleges are safe places for all.

-Intentional pastoral care programs provide a structured approach to supporting social and emotional growth in students in all areas of school life.
+Intentional pastoral care programs provide a structured approach to supporting social and